The Work Room

 Before writing a novel, there are many foundational choices you need to make.
 What is the structure?
 What is the timeline?
 What is the internal arc of the main character?
 What is the external arc?

-In this class, Swan will take students through my process of making these choices.
-She will also share the template that she use before writing a novel, which distills the fundamentals into a simple form.
+In this class, Swan will take students through her process of making these choices.
+She will also share the template that she uses before writing a novel, which distills the fundamentals into a simple form.

 Workshop Highlights: